eamon831/appifylab_task/README.md

 ## Overview

 This Flutter project is part of the hiring process for Appifylab.
 The goal of the project is to recreate of WhatsApp with some extra features.
+Anyone can message anyone if user is registered on the system You can register and login to the system
+You can see the list of chats
+You can chat with the user

 # How to run the project
 simply clone the project and run "flutter pub get" in the terminal on the root project directory